 3.2.1 Look and Feel Requirements

-The walker shall look as close to a standard walker as possible
+The walker shall look as close to a standard walker as possible to not draw potentially unwanted attention to the user.

-All functional components (electronics, motors) shall be enclosed and hidden from view
+All functional components (electronics, motors) shall be enclosed and hidden from view to improve the aesthetics of the walker.

 3.2.2 Usability requirements

-Braking shall be possible for those with physical ailments that limit the functionality and dexterity of their hands
+Braking the walker shall be possible for those with physical ailments that limit the functionality and dexterity of their hands.

-The walker shall be easily autonomously summoned by users with physical ailments that limit the functionality and dexterity of their hands
+The walker shall be easy to autonomously summon by users with physical ailments that limit the functionality and dexterity of their hands.

-Users not familiar with technology shall be able to learn to use the walker in under an hour
+The walker shall be easy to learn to use for elderly unfamiliar with modern technology.

-The text size in any phone application can be varied by the user to aid those with poor eyesight
+The text size in any digital interface can be varied by the user to aid those with poor eyesight because a significant portion of the target market of the walker has poor eyesight.

-The walker shall not weigh more than 150 pounds
+The walker shall not weigh more than 150 pounds to limit the load on the battery from moving the walker. *

 3.3.3 Performance Requirements

-Speed requirements

-It shall not take the walker more than five seconds to begin moving to it’s destination when the user commands the walker to come to them or return to the docking station

-The walker’s digital user interface shall not take more than one second to respond to user input

-When applied fully, the walker’s braking system shall bring the walker to a complete stop in a safe amount of time

-Safety critical requirements
+Safety Critical Requirements

-The walker shall not run into people or objects while autonomously navigating

-The walker shall not drive off of staircases while autonomously navigating

-The walker shall not accelerate excessively while in use by the user
+The walker shall not accelerate excessively while in use by the user to ensure safety.

-Moving components such as disk brakes, servo motors, and induction motors shall be enclosed to prevent injury
+Moving components such as disk brakes, servo motors, and induction motors shall be enclosed to prevent injury.

-The moving component enclosures shall be tough enough that they do not sustain significant damage from minor impacts
+The moving component enclosures shall be tough enough that they do not sustain significant damage from minor impacts.
+This is necessary to ensure user safety throughout the life of the walker.

-Precision requirements
+Precision Requirements

-The walker shall autonomously navigate into the docking station from any location in the room where there is a suitable path to the docking station
+The walker shall be able to autonomously navigate into the docking station from any location in the room where there is a suitable path to the docking station.

-The walker shall eventually come within half a meter of the user after being commanded to navigate to the user when there is a suitable path
+The walker shall eventually come within half a meter of the user after being commanded to navigate to the user when there is a suitable path.
+This will ensure that the walker is close enough to the user that they can reach it.

 Reliability and availability requirements

-The walker shall take at most an hour to charge
+The walker shall take at most an hour to charge to limit the time where the user cannot use the walkers advanced features.*

-On a full charge, the walker shall have enough battery for twenty minutes of standard usage
+On a full charge, the walker shall have enough battery for at least twenty minutes of standard usage.*

 Capacity requirements

-The product shall be able to support the weight of a single user that weighs at most 300 pounds
+The product shall be able to support the weight of a single user that weighs at most 300 pounds.
+This will ensure that the majority of the population can use the walker.*

 3.3.4 Operational Requirements